 The only chemicals that did not visually change the soap solution were washing soda and borax.
 Washing soda seems to be an additive that is fairly safe to use with soap; there are many recipes for household cleaning soaps that call for washing soda.

-So why does borax work fine in some situations, like this experiment, but not others?
+Why did borax not "break" the soap in this experiment, but it does cause soap to decompose in other situations?
 I speculate that borax might might perform well in soap if it forms the higher pH buffer.
 If it forms the lower pH version, the borax buffer would cause soap to decompose much like baking soda did in this experiment.

 The results of this experiment fits with the chemistry facts -- stronger alkalis such as washing soda and borax are not likely to decompose soap into fatty acids.